Ellen Mascard Engagement & Volunteering Officer

 Mindfulness is the practice of noticing what's around you using your senses in the present moment, with the aim of helping you to feel less stressed.
 Studies have shown that practicing mindfulness in a natural outdoor environment enhances stress reduction, and it is officially acknowledged by Mind as a way to relax.

 If you are interested in practising mindfulness come along to the 'Bureau of Noticings' event at Brooklands Park on the 27th July or Highdown Gardens on the 28th July 2021 (see details on the Cast Iron Theatre website).

 Storytellers Laura Mugridge and Andrew Allen are back after 100 years of travelling the globe, and need help with creating an inventory of the surrounding area.
 The pair will send you on a path that encourages participants to be mindful of their surroundings through the fine art of noticing.

 Exercising outdoors improves mood and self esteem, as well as reducing anger and depression.
 Studies have shown that physical activity in outdoor greenspaces, compared to indoors, increases vitality.
 Green activity can also motivate further exercise as nature creates a sense of escapism.

-If you would like to take your choice of exercise outdoors, why not sign up to a yoga session at Highdown Gardnes?
-The sessions will focus on 'resetting your nervous system, releasing tension and tuning into the elements around you'.
+If you would like to take your choice of exercise outdoors, why not sign up to a yoga session at Highdown Gardens?
+The sessions will focus on 'resetting your nervous system, releasing tension and tuning into your surrounding elements'.
 See: